 - Shape the Za’atar Manakeesh: When the dough is almost double in size, divide into equal pieces.
 Roll each into a smooth ball, drizzle some oil on top of each, and let them rest for 20 to 30 minutes.
 Roll out each ball into a ¼ inch dish and spread over the za’atar olive oil mixture.

-- Cook the bread: On a hot stovetop griddle or a cast iron pan, transfer the discs one by one or two by two’s.
+- Bake the bread: On a hot stovetop griddle or a cast iron pan, transfer the discs one by one or two by two’s.
 It depends on how big is your pan.
 Once the surface of the bread starts to bubble, remove the bread.